src/gl/INSTALL

 Using graphics-acceleration hardware

-If a graphics card is installed on the system, this can be used to provide faster OpenGL graphics. libGLU, libGLEW, libGL and libX11 are required.
+If a graphics card is installed on the system, this can be used to provide faster OpenGL graphics. libGLEW, libGL and libX11 are required.

 Debian-based systems (Debian, Ubuntu, etc.)